Next Start

 Step 3: Pursue a welding career

-Once you’ve completed your training, you can start to pursue a career!
+Once you’ve completed your welding courses, you can start to pursue a career!
 UTI offers Career Services for students and graduates to help them find employment by providing guidance and resources.

 Most welders start out working in entry-level roles.
 As with any industry, over time, welders may be able to advance in their career with experience and hard work.77